de-vri-es/volume-control-rs/README.md

 # volume-ctl

-Dead simple CLI utility to control the volume of your PulseAudio or PipeWire sound server.
+Dead simple command line utility to control the volume of your PulseAudio or PipeWire sound server.

 ## Features